-From freelance writing to web content management, I have provided a host of services for numerous companies, both big and small.
+In addition to working with Adobe CQ/AEM, I also have done an extensive amount of freelance work for other sites, in addition to my own personal sites.
 I have written, designed, consulted, promoted via social media, and managed numerous e-commerce, blogs, landing sales pages, news sites, and online communities/forums.
-Although I primarily work with WordPress CMS (Content Management System), I am also proficient in Adobe CQ5 (AEM), Drupal, Xenforo, and vBulletin.
+In regards to my freelance experience, I primarily work with WordPress, although I am also proficient in Drupal, Xenforo, and vBulletin.
 My HTML/CSS experience is incorporated into this as well, as I am able to read and edit code.

 I have highlighted what I’ve worked on thus far below…be sure to check back regularly (I would recommend bookmarking this page) to see the updates.